austinio7116/2dpool/README.md

 ### Mouse Controls

 **Aiming:** Click and drag anywhere on the table.
 The direction from the cue ball determines where you'll shoot — drag further away for more power.
+Right click to cancel a shot and re-think.

 **Shooting:** Release the mouse to fire.
 The cue pulls back as you increase power, giving you a clear visual of how hard you're about to hit.